 Digital transformation is the biggest challenge facing businesses in the 21st century.
 Technology is changing quickly, and to survive in this brave new world you will need to implement digital transformation in your business.
-But it’s a dense subject, and not many organisations know how to deliver digital transformation themselves.
+But it’s tricky to define digital transformation, and not many organisations know how to deliver business change themselves.

 In our latest white paper, The Digital Transformation Model, we answer the biggest questions about how to use digital to transform your business.
-Our digital transformation guide centres on a handy model you can use to drive and support organisational change within your business.
+Our digital transformation guide centres on a handy model you can use to define your digital transformation and support organisational change within your business.

 In this article, we’ll take you on a lightning speed tour of the six factors you’ll need to implement digital transformation in 2018.

 Prefer in-depth analysis?
 Then download the DT Model now.